sportstensor/sn41/README.md

 - Scoring runs **hourly** in the background, always computing rewards for the **previous epoch** while updating weights for the current one.
 - Epochs follow 24-hour windows, and a **decaying memory function** favors recent performance.
-- Validators publish final weights using the scoring output, directly influencing miner TAO rewards.
+- Validators publish final weights using the scoring output, directly influencing miner rewards.
 - For implementation details, reference the scoring engine in `scoring.py` and the official docs.

 ---